-The informal resolution must adequately address the concerns of the Complainant, as well as the rights of the Respondent and the overall intent of the University to stop, remedy and prevent Prohibited Sex Discrimination.
-Informal actions might include, but are not limited to: providing training to an individual or group; having an informal discussion with an individual whose conduct, if not stopped, could rise to the level of discrimination or hostile environment harassment; establishing agreed upon Interim Measures; increased monitoring or security at specified locations; or facilitating a confidential conversation with the parties in a non-Sexual Assault case; and any other remedy that can be tailored to the parties to achieve the goals of the relevant Policy.
+The informal resolution must adequately address the concerns of the Complainant, as well as the rights of the Respondent and the overall intent of the University to stop, remedy and prevent Non-Sex Based Prohibited Discrimination.
+Informal actions might include, but are not limited to: providing training to an individual or group; having an informal discussion with an individual whose conduct, if not stopped, could rise to the level of discrimination or hostile environment harassment; establishing agreed upon Interim Measures; increased monitoring or security at specified locations; or facilitating a confidential conversation with the parties; and any other remedy that can be tailored to the parties to achieve the goals of the relevant Policy.